-The company's Board of Directors is responsible for the preparation of the other information.
-The other information comprises the information included in the Management discussion and analysis, Board's report including Annexure to Board's Report, Business Responsibility Report, Corporate Governance and Shareholder's Information, but does not included the standalone financial Statements and our Auditor's report thereon.
+The Company's Board of Directors is responsible for the preparation of the other information.
+The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexure to Board's Report, Business Responsibility Report, Corporate Governance and Shareholder's Information, but does not include the standalone financial statements and our auditor's report thereon.

-Our opinion on the standalone financial statement does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the standalone financial statements, our responsibility is to read the other information and , in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit or otherwise appears to be martially misstated.
+In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.